okviz/okviz.github.io/_mydocs/smart-filter-pro/options/mode/cross-filtering.md

 ### Every field and values

-Like the `Every field` option, but excluded datapoints values are also filtered out.
+Like the `Every field` option, but excluded data points values are also filtered out.
 This option has been introduced in [v2.3.1.2](../../changelog.md#v2312).

 ### Sequential